 - Reduced costs.

 How are mini dental implants placed?The whole mini dental implant placement procedure takes approximately one hour.
 Generally, in the case of lower jaw implants, four MDIs will be placed about 5mm apart.
-Prior to inserting MDIs, the dentist will use many diagnostic and planning tools to find the optimal place to implant them.
+Prior to inserting Mini Dental Implants, the implant dentist will use many diagnostic and planning tools to find the optimal place to dental implant them.

-Here is a brief overview of the MDI placement procedure:
+Here is a brief overview of the mini dental implant placement procedure:

 - A mild anesthetic is administered.

-- A small hole is drilled in the jawbone to situate each MDI.
+- A small hole is drilled in the jawbone to situate each mini dental implant.

 - Each implant is screwed into place and tightened with a winged wrench.